We’ve collected some of the best resources and good practice examples to support your work as we seek to grow vocations everywhere.

 Why not encourage those with formal or informal mentoring experience to contact us about being an ordained vocations mentor?

-This project is still in development, but we hope to have a mentor directory ready to go by early 2018.
-In the meantime, anyone interested in having a mentor can register their interest.
+This project is still in development but anyone interested in having a mentor can register their interest.

 "For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart."Jeremiah 29:11-13